top of page

 DAY 16: MURSI TRIBAL ENCOUNTER

 This morning we will enjoy a very unique Mursi tribal encounter outside of their village.
 The Mursi women have the custom of expanding their lower lips using disks that gradually get larger and larger.
-These are people who farm the land and breed livestock; they live in almost complete isolation from the rest of the world.
+These are people who farm the land and breed livestock and they live in almost complete isolation from the rest of the world.
 After our visit, we return back to Jinka where we will explore a small but very interesting local anthropological-ethnological museum run by a German foundation, dedicated for the different tribes of the Omo Valley.

 Overnight in Jinka.

-DAY 17: TURMI
+DAY 17: HAMER VILLAGE VISIT, TO TURMI

 Today we will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as we go.
 Turmi is home of the Hamer Tribe.
 This afternoon we will visit the Hamer village with an opportunity to take photos and learn about their society.
 The Hamers are one of the most beautiful and dignified people of the Omo Basin.
 The women color their hair with red earth and butter and wear elegant leather skirts festooned with tiny pearls.